Samsung Galaxy Ace review

 Reviewed by Sam Davey from UK on 8th May 2013

-O2 and spoken to the in store guru at least 3 times and it has
+O2 and spoken to the in store guru at least 3 times and it has been back to

-touchscreen/ smartphone and im not very impressed. i have only downloaded
+smartphone and im not very impressed. i have only downloaded whatsapp and 3

 Reviewed by Zara from Chelsea on 3rd Apr 2013

 I love this phone with a passion, Samsung continue inexorably bringing afordable